PM Mitra Textile Parks will pave way for export target of USD 100 Bn by 2030: TEXPROCIL Chief | www.lokmattimes.com

 PM Mitra Textile Parks will pave way for export target of USD 100 Bn by 2030: TEXPROCIL Chief

-Mumbai (Maharashtra) [India], March 20 (/PNN): PM MITRA Parks are path-breaking efforts to attract large-scale investments and accelerate the pace of exports in the textile Value Chain.
+Mumbai (Maharashtra) [India], March 21: PM MITRA Parks are path breaking efforts to attract large scale investments and accelerate the pace of exports in the textile Value Chain.

-Sunil Patwari, Chairman, TEXPROCIL expressed his heartfelt gratitude to the Hon'ble Prime Minister for his far-sighted vision to integrate the 5F's of the textile sector viz.
+Shri Sunil Patwari, Chairman, TEXPROCIL expressed his heartfelt gratitude to the Hon’ble Prime Minister for his far sighted vision to integrate the 5F’s of the textile sector viz.
 Farm to Fibre to Factory to Fashion to Foreign within the walls of the PM Mitra parks.

-The Parks, Shri Patwari pointed out that it will strengthen the foundations of "Atmrbhar Bharat" making India a strong and dynamic player in global trade in Textiles and Clothing.
+The Parks, Shri Patwari pointed out that it will strengthen the foundations of “Atmanirbhar Bharat” making India a strong and dynamic player in global trade in Textiles and Clothing.

 www.texprocil.org